WGLab/DeepMod/docs/Description of well-trained models.md

 This file contains description of well-trained model in `train_mod` directory.
+The meaning of the short name of the data set can be found in the paper.

 # 1. Modificaiton prediction model
 These are several trained models of LSTM(Long short-term memory)-based RNN (Recurrent neural network), and their setting is given below.